The characteristics of the meandering effect in a stratified wake: Introduction

 \section{Introduction}

-Stratified flow is ubiquitous in nature, both in the atmosphere \citep{mahrt1999stratified} and in the ocean \citep{hopfinger1987turbulence}.
-The wake behind a bluff body in a stratified flow is a canonical case that attracts a lot of attention \citep{meunier2006self,lin1979wakes,spedding1996turbulence,pal2017direct}.
-The wake exhibits multiple stages along the downstream developing direction, and rich physics has been observed in this process \citep{nidhan2021coherence}.
+Stratified flows are ubiquitous in nature, both in the atmosphere \cite{mahrt1999stratified} and in the ocean \cite{hopfinger1987turbulence,yin2023modeling}.
+Their impacts are significant in various engineering and geophysical applications, such as the wake flow of aircraft, wind turbines, and underwater submersibles.
+The existence of stratification leads to long-lived structures and allows for tracing its source \cite{spedding2014wake}.
+The wake behind a bluff or slender body in a stratified flow is thus a canonical case that attracts a lot of attention \cite{lin1979wakes,spedding1996turbulence,pal2017direct,ortiz2019stratified,zhou2019large}.
+The wake exhibits multiple stages along the downstream developing direction, and rich physics has been observed in this process \cite{nidhan2021coherence}.